-Having OCD makes you engage in repeated compulsions or actions.
-These include excessive hand washing, counting objects, and organizing.
+Having OCD causes people to engage in repeated compulsions or actions.
 When you perform these activities, you feel relieved.
 However, when these behaviors stop, you experience intense anxiety.
 Having OCD can damage your life.
 It keeps you from enjoying the rewards of daily activities.
+A few common obsessive-compulsions include:

 According to the Journal of Anxiety Disorders, about one-quarter of people with OCD also abuse substances, meeting the criteria for addiction.
-Those experiencing OCD in childhood find themselves at greatest risk for substance use disorder.
+Those experiencing OCD in childhood find themselves at the most significant risk for substance use disorder.
+OCD can also lead to other mood disorders such as depression or anxiety when left untreated.
+OCD has nothing to do with the specifics of the thoughts or actions that it causes but refers to the repetitive nature of the thoughts and behaviors.

 As said before, you need to break the cycle of addiction and OCD.
 This comes from treating both conditions at once in a dual diagnosis rehab.